 Statement on effective governance

-The Governing Body is, in effect, a sub-committee of the Trust Board.
-The Wellspring board expects members of each Governing Body to govern and to conduct themselves according to the seven principles of public life and requires governors to accept and adhere to the Code of Conduct.
+Our local governing body (LGB) is, in effect, a sub-committee of the Trust Board.
+The Wellspring board expects members of each LGB to govern and to conduct themselves according to the seven principles of public life and requires governors to accept and adhere to the Code of Conduct.

 There are three core functions of governance:

-- Ensuring clarity of vision, ethos and strategic direction at Academy level and with reference to the Trust
+Ensuring clarity of vision, ethos and strategic direction at school level and with reference to the Trust

-- Holding the leadership at all levels to account for the educational performance of the Academy and its pupils and the performance management of staff
+Holding the leadership at all levels to account for the educational performance of the school and its pupils and the performance management of staff

-- Overseeing the financial performance of the Academy, making sure that money is well spent.
+Overseeing the financial performance of the school, making sure that money is well spent.

 The Academy Governing Body explained

 The Trust Board is responsible to the Secretary of State for the effectiveness of all its academies.
-In order to ensure effectiveness at academy level the Board delegates key responsibilities to the Academy Governing Body.
+In order to ensure effectiveness at academy level the Board delegates key responsibilities to the LGB.

-The Academy Governing Body is responsible for strategic overview, scrutiny and challenge at the Academy and discharges is duties within the context set by the Trust Board.
-Governors are not expected to be routinely involved in the day-to-day activity of the Academy.
+The LGB is responsible for strategic overview, scrutiny and challenge at the school and discharges is duties within the context set by the Trust Board.
+Governors are not expected to be routinely involved in the day-to-day activity of the school.

-The Head Teacher and Academy staff lead and manage the day-to-day operation of the academy.
+The Headteacher and school staff lead and manage the day-to-day operation of the school.

 Our Chair of Governors is Warwick Firmin.
 With an honours degree in biochemistry and a masters degree in education, Warwick worked in Kirklees 11-16 High Schools for 31 years, firstly as a science teacher followed by 15 years as a senior leader, including 10 years as a head teacher.
 He then worked for over 10 years (until recent retirement) as a senior education officer for Kirklees Council, with particular focus on strategic planning (including BSF), resourcing, governance and admissions.
 Warwick is committed to providing the most disadvantaged and vulnerable young people with the equality of opportunities to achieve their potential.
 He worked in schools in some of the most challenging circumstances and, as an officer, worked to ensure that all expertise and resources were focused on closing the achievement gap.
 Warwick has been a school governor for over 20 years.
+He is link governor for Leadership and Management and Safeguarding.
 Warwick can be contacted via the Clerk to Governors at the school.

 The governors register of business interests can be found here.

-To request an Application Pack to become a governor, or to request a copy of meeting dates, Academy Governing Body minutes or Trust Board minutes please contact the Clerk to the Governing Body on 01226 720741 or by emailing firstname.lastname@example.org.
+To request an Application Pack to become a governor, or to request a copy of meeting dates, LGB minutes or Trust Board minutes please contact the Clerk to the Governing Body on 01226 720741 or by emailing firstname.lastname@example.org.